Head Coach: Ken Pauly

 He was named the Section 6AA coach of the year for his efforts and was also named Minnetonka High School’s 2006 Coach of the Year.

 In his 32 years as a head coach, Pauly has put together a 547-268-34 record.
-He ranks 14th in career victories among Minnesota coaches and third among active coaches.
+He ranks 10th in career victories among Minnesota coaches and second among active coaches.
 He passed Gene Sack, who coached the first Benilde hockey team in 1958-59, during the 2015-16 campaign on the state’s all-time wins list.